zgoad1/VILE/README.md

 ## Bugs

 **- A -**
+- Tess can sometimes get frozen when knocked back? (might be tied to one of the B bugs)

 **- B -**
+- Landing on enemies when stomping has unexpected results
+	- Conclusion: GroundTest only tests for solid layer
+- Tess can get knocked back too far sometimes
+	- Observed when being attacked while attacking
+		- Conclusion: velocity is not updated when attacking
+		- Fix: knockback should break Tess from attack state
 - you can attack while sprinting (turn into a feature)
 - Target is reset to null when target dies and doesn't get set while attacking (when W is pressed it should try to set a new target)
 - robots can get stuck on corner barrier posts